Best Known For

 Answer questions and see how you rank against other players.Play Now

-Actor, comedian.
-Born June 7, 1988, in Brampton, Ontario, Canada, as the second of three children.
+Actor and comedian Michael Cera was born on June 7, 1988, in Brampton, Ontario, Canada, as the second of three children.
 Cera was the only boy born to Linda Cera and her husband, Luigi, a Sicilian immigrant who made a living working as a repairman for Xerox.
 While not cut from acting stock, Cera says his family is a creative bunch.
 His older sister Jordan is a painter, his younger sister Molly, is a "really good writer," and both his parents are "really, really funny."

 At an early age Cera showed an interest in acting and, with his parents' support, he started doing television commercial work by the time he was 8.
 The spots included an unpaid gig for Tim Horton's and then a paid gig for Pillsbury, which featured the young actor poking the company's Doughboy in the stomach.
 With his mother as his chaperone, Cera embarked on a demanding audition schedule, trying out for some 200 commercials, none of which yielded any work and finally prompted a tired mother and son to turn their back on that part of the business.